-An easy-to-use local testing server is one of the most important tools in a WordPress developer’s utility belt1.
-Developing in a local environment lets you make changes to dev sites quickly and easily without having to transfer files anywhere and greatly reduces the risk of making breaking changes on a live server.
+An easy-to-use local testing server is one of the most important tools in a WordPress developer’s utility belt.
+Developing in a local environment lets you make changes to dev sites quickly and easily without having to transfer files anywhere.
+It also greatly reduces the risk of making and breaking changes on a live web server.

 While many computers are capable of hosting a WordPress site without needing to install any extra packages, there are a few advantages that a dedicated local development environment can offer.
-For example: most devs work on more than one project, so it’s extremely helpful to be able to quickly spin up new environments with dedicated urls.
+For example: most devs work on more than one project, so it’s extremely helpful to be able to quickly spin up a new web server with dedicated urls.

-Most of all though, you shouldn’t have to be a sysadmin in order to be able to spin up, maintain, and tear down development environments on your local machine, so we need something that’s easy to use and will do most of the heavy lifting for us.
+Most of all though, you shouldn’t have to be a sysadmin in order to be able to spin up, maintain, and tear down development environments on your local server.
+So we need something that’s easy to use and will do most of the heavy lifting for us.

-There are quite a few different applications and tools that fit this bill, but for now we’ll be comparing the 4 GUI-based tools that seem to me to be the largest players in this space: XAMPP, MAMP (Pro), DesktopServer, and Local By Flywheel.
+There are quite a few different applications and tools that fit this bill, but for now we’ll be comparing the four GUI-based tools that seem to me to be the largest players in this space: XAMPP, MAMP (Pro), DesktopServer, and Local.

-XAMPP, which you may be surprised to find out is pronounced “Shamp”, is probably the oldest local dev environment around and possibly the most complex.
+XAMPP, which you may be surprised to find out is pronounced “Shamp”, is probably the oldest local development environment around and possibly the most complex.
 XAMPP stands for X-platform Apache MariaDB, PHP and Perl – It’s definitely the only local server that still touts Perl support as a major feature, so if you like to keep it TMTOWTDI, then this is definitely the one for you.
+Though you can also find the Perl command line tool optionally available in MAMP Pro.

 After my failed attempt, I created a MacOS virtual machine so that I could provide XAMPP with the completely blank slate that it needed.
-Again, the install process went smooth, and this time the server started up as expected.
+Again, the install process went smooth.
+This time the server started up as expected.

 Getting up and Running With WordPress

 SHAMP’s XAMPP’s interface, at least on MacOS, is less than intuitive.
-Maybe it’s because I’m used to a more app-based approach but it took me a bit to realize that most of XAMPP’s interface exists as a web app on localhost where it offers links to download bitnami modules for WordPress and other applications.
-I’m sure that you could install WordPress on XAMPP by downloading it directly, but bitnami is the only option that XAMPP gives you so that’s what I tried.
+Maybe it’s because I’m used to a more app-based approach but it took me a bit to realize that most of XAMPP’s interface exists as a web app on localhost.
+From there, it offers links to download bitnami modules for WordPress and other applications.
+For MacOS, you’ll need to install WordPress directly in XAMPP’s site directory as recently OS X native modules have been deprecated.
+You’ll need to install XAMPP-VM for Mac to be able to install XAMPP addons separately.

 ; ; ; ; ; (1/5 semicolons)